I just collected a loooooong list for you – from museums to sightseeing and quirky bars and hidden gems.

 4. “Changing of the Guard”

-Ok, ok, this could be a tourist trap… but many people are curious to see it.
+Ok, ok, this could be a tourist thing to do… but many people are curious to see it.
 And in fact, it is really worth it and again, FREE!

 Tip: Arrive early because there are plenty of people!